-“Losing a child is like freefalling without ever touching the ground.
+“Losing a child feels like falling into a hole without ever reaching the bottom.
 You lose all your reference points and you hurt everywhere.”

 In 1997, Pierre was 34 years old when he lost his daughter Laurie to lactic acidosis, a rare hereditary illness especially present in the Saguenay–Lac-Saint-Jean region.
 In 2000, his son Raphaël also died from the disease.

 The year Raphaël was born, in 1998, ten other children were born with lactic acidosis in the region.
-Pierre could not idly stand by while this disease was wreaking havoc.
+Pierre could not stand idly by while this disease was wreaking havoc.
 He devoted all his energy to raising awareness of this deadly condition among people in his region and to funding medical research.
-Having been a determined athlete up until then (he had already participated several times in the Hawaii Ironman), Pierre became an engaged athlete.
+Already a determined athlete, having completed the Hawaii Ironman several times, Pierre became an engaged athlete.

-In 1999, he launched the first Défi Pierre Lavoie in Saguenay–Lac-Saint-Jean (cycling across 650 km in 24 hours), a feat that he repeated three times.
-With his Défi, Pierre managed to collect funds to form a multidisciplinary team of researchers at the Université du Québec à Chicoutimi.
+In 1999, he launched the first Défi Pierre Lavoie in Saguenay–Lac-Saint-Jean, cycling 650 km in 24 hours — a feat he repeated three times.
+With his Défi, Pierre collected enough funds to form a multidisciplinary team of researchers at the Université du Québec à Chicoutimi.
 Important breakthroughs were made, and the gene responsible for lactic acidosis was finally found in 2003.
 A screening test was also developed, thereby giving hope to future parents.

 While he has added strings to his bow over the years—as a speaker, science popularizer, spokesperson and media personality—, Pierre remains above all a fierce competitor to the core.
 In October 2010, he completed his ninth Ironman in Hawaii, where he finished third in his category.
 To this day, he has won this competition three times.

 Pierre knows how to make the most of his exceptional journey to motivate people.
 With his extraordinary life story, his incredible strength and his communication skills, without fail, he transmits his creative energy to those around him and convinces us it is always possible to overcome challenges when we face them with the right attitude.
-Always setting new targets for himself, he is a lesson of courage and respect.
+He is the embodiment of a lesson in courage, achieving new personal bests, and respect.

 - President of the Association de l’acidose lactique